How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

-It is common for teams to form \textbf{at the beginning of a hackathon} (section \ref{sec:dec:agenda}).
+\forceindent Another common practice is for teams to form \textbf{at the beginning of a hackathon} (section \ref{sec:dec:agenda}).
 This process needs to be fairly efficient so that teams will have sufficient time to actually work on their project.
-One common approach is to allow participants that have a project idea to pitch it in front of the other participants and write each idea down on a flip chart or whiteboard (section \ref{sec:dec:ideation}).
-The remaining participants are then given some time to walk around and chat with the project proposers and select a project they would like to work on.
-It is common to aim for teams of similar size between 3 and 6 members.
-It is particularly important for competitive hackathons (section \ref{sec:dec:comp}) to have teams of similar size since a large difference between team sizes could lead to an unfair disadvantage for some teams.
-Moreover, large teams should be avoided because they typically require additional coordination effort which can limit the time a team has to actually work on their project.
-They thus need to potentially be split up, and ideas that do not draw much interest are generally abandoned.
-In another small-scale hackathon we observed, organizers asked the participants to rank proposed projects in order of their preference in Google Docs and participants were assigned to the project on a first-come-first-serve basis.
-This process might not be feasible for events at scale and using a tool like HackBox would be necessary even if team formation occurred at the hackathon.
+One common approach is to allow participants that have a project idea to pitch it in front of the other participants (section \ref{sec:dec:ideation}).
+The remaining participants are then given some time to chat with the project proposers and select a project they would like to work on.
+It is common to aim for teams of similar size, between 3 and 6 members.
+It is particularly important for competitive hackathons (section \ref{sec:dec:comp}) to have teams of similar size since a large difference between team sizes could be perceived as an unfair disadvantage.
+Moreover, team size can also affect what a team is able to produce.
+If the goal of an event is innovation (section \ref{sec:dec:goal}), then larger teams might be preferred~\cite{falk2025creativity}, but larger teams typically also require additional coordination effort, which can limit the time a team has to actually work on their project.
+It might thus be advisable to split up large teams, and ideas that do not draw much interest are generally abandoned.
+In another small-scale hackathon we observed, organizers asked the participants to rank proposed projects in order of preference in GoogleDocs and participants were assigned to the project on a first-come-first-serve basis.
+This process might not be feasible for events at scale and using a tool like the aforementioned HackBox or Discord would be necessary even if team formation occurred at the beginning of the hackathon.

-For hackathons where teams are formed on site, it is sometimes desirable for organizers to propose projects, and either post descriptions in advance, develop brief pitches and make them available to participants as videos, or describe them at the beginning of an event.
+\forceindent For hackathons where teams are formed at the event, it is sometimes desirable for organizers to propose projects and either post descriptions in advance, develop brief pitches and make them available to participants as videos, or describe them at the beginning of an event.
 This approach is particularly useful when the goal (section \ref{sec:dec:goal}) of a hackathon is, for example, to introduce newcomers to a particular domain, tool set, or scientific community.
-In these cases, it is very difficult for the projected participants to develop with feasible and appropriate project ideas themselves.
+In these cases, it is very difficult for the projected participants to develop feasible and appropriate project ideas themselves.